huggingface/blog/whisper-spec-dec.md

 Great!
 We can now re-run our benchmark for our baseline Whisper large-v2 model as before.
 The only change we make is that we pass the language and task arguments to our generate function, in order to ensure we perform speech transcription (not speech translation).
-Note that speculative decoding is fully compatible with the speech translation task.
+Speculative decoding is fully compatible with both the speech transcription and translation tasks.
 Simply set the task argument as required below:

 ```python